microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

       <img  src="images/dem6.png"></p>
     </p>

 7.	<p style='text-align: justify;'>If the device is successfully programmed, <b>LED1 and LED2</b> will be blinking.
-All the PWM's will be turned off.

-8.	<p style='text-align: justify;'> Press the push button to <b>SW1</b> go to PWM Swithing Scheme 1 and RED LED Will be glowing.
-Press the push button SW1 for the second time to turn off the PWM Switching Scheme 1.
+8.	<p style='text-align: justify;'> Press the push button <b>SW1</b> to enable 'PWM Swithing Scheme 1' and 'RED LED' is turned ON to indicate it.
+Press the push button SW1 again to disable the PWMs.

     <p align="left">
       <img  src="images/dem8.png"></p>
     </p>

-9. Press the push button <b>SW1</b> for the third time to change to PWM Scheme 2 and GREEN LED will glow.
-Press the push button SW1 for the fourth time to turn off the PWM Switching Scheme 1.
+9.	<p style='text-align: justify;'> Press the push button <b>SW1</b> to enable 'PWM Swithing Scheme 2' and 'GREEN LED' is turned ON to indicate it.
+Press the push button SW1 again to disable the PWMs.

     <p align="left">
       <img  src="images/dem9.png"></p>
     </p>

-10. Press the push button <b>SW1</b> for the fifth time to change to PWM Scheme 3 and BLUE LED will glow.
+10.	<p style='text-align: justify;'> Press the push button <b>SW1</b> to enable 'PWM Swithing Scheme 3' and 'BLUE LED' is turned ON to indicate it.
+Press the push button SW1 again to disable the PWMs.

     <p align="left">
       <img  src="images/dem10.png"></p>